Search

 Denmark’s Protected Areas Assessed According to International Standard

 A new study from the Danish National Committee under the IUCN (International Union for Conservation of Nature) shows that only 378 of 1720 examined Danish protected areas meet the IUCN’s international requirements for nature protection.
-The study was conducted for the Danish Environmental Protection Agency, which has published the results and the report on their website (in Danish).

 As a consequence, the Danish EPA will report 378 protected areas to the EU and the UN.
 Previously, 1843 areas were reported on the basis of a survey from 2009/2010, but this number has now been reduced to 378.

 The daily newspaper, Politiken writes: “For a number of years Denmark has had serious confusion in its international reports of protected nature areas.
 Only one in five of the protected areas that Denmark has reported so far live up to the international criteria.
 And more than half of the protected areas that live up to to the criteria have been placed in the wrong categories.”
-(Politiken, September 28 2018
+(Politiken, September 28 2018)

 In the study, the Danish nature protected areas were assigned one of IUCN’s six different management categories.
 Below you can see how the 378 protected areas are distributed.
 The numbers that Denmark previously reported are listed in parentheses: